thomascastleman/rustracer/README.md

 ## Scenefiles

 The scenefiles are expected to be in the XML format used by CS1230.
-[Several examples can be found in this repository](https://github.com/BrownCSCI1230/scenefiles).
+Several examples can be found in the `tests/scenefiles` directory of this repository, or in [this repository](https://github.com/BrownCSCI1230/scenefiles), where they were adapted from.